jia1217/ParallelProgammingLabs/docs/Labs/Lab5_IPI.md

 #### Generate the bitstream

-Please follow the instructions in Lab2.
+Please follow the instructions in Lab 2.
+Here may exist some errors about constraints when generating bitstream, we can open Layout > I/O Planning to fix the errors.